Sierra Noble

 Sierra Dawn Sky Noble (born February 20, 1990) is a non-binary Canadian singer-songwriter, and fiddle player.
-Theirfirst album was instrumental, they played a traditional fiddle and followed up with a vocal album in 2008.
-They have won numerous musical awards, and has opened for famous rock stars like Bon Jovi.
+Their first album was instrumental, they played a traditional fiddle and followed up with a vocal album in 2008.
+They have won numerous musical awards and have opened for famous rock stars like Bon Jovi.
 They are also an active philanthropist.

 Biography

 Early life

 Born in Ottawa, Ontario, Noble is the third and youngest child of Sherry Noble (born in Kingston, Ontario) and David Noble (born in Muscatine, Iowa).
 They moved to Winnipeg, Manitoba in 1990.

 Sierra attended École Laura Secord School from pre-school to the grade 4 when they transferred to Wolseley School for grades 5 and 6.
 They attended and graduated from Gordon Bell High School with the exception of grades 10 and 11 when they attended The University of Winnipeg Collegiate on a full scholarship from the University of Winnipeg president, Lloyd Axworthy.

 Sierra Noble began by busking at The Forks in Winnipeg.
 At the age of 12, Sierra became the youth ambassador for the Manitoba Campaign to Ban Landmines.
 In this capacity they began making presentations about the global landmine issue in various schools, universities, and colleges.
 In 2004 they were selected to be one of two representatives of Canada at the Ban Landmines International Children's Conference.